Be among the first to uncover these exciting wines that few people know about.

 Welcome to Hungary.
 Century-old cellars, tongue-twisting grape varieties, and zingy wines with real personality.
 Join us on a journey through 6 regions, spanning 22 districts and 65,000 hectares, in search of the best Hungarian wines.

 Discover Hungarian Wine: A Visitor-Friendly Guide is the latest in Exotic Wine Travel’s wine travel guidebook series.
 This is going to be our finest book yet, and we want you to be a part of it.
 Hungarian wines are some of the best-kept secrets in the wine world.
 Join us to discover more and drink adventurously.

-Sign up in the email form to find out how to get a signed, special edition copy of Discover Hungarian Wine with a discount when the Kickstarter launches in March 2020.
+Sign up in the email form to find out how to get a signed, special edition copy of Discover Hungarian Wine with a discount when the Kickstarter launches in Spring 2020.

 What wine professionals have to say:

 Hungary remains one of the last traditional European wine-producing countries yet to be fully appreciated internationally.
 It has a rich history with a wealth of indigenous varieties and wine styles that deserve to be better known.
 Charine and Matthew are undoubtedly passionate about the subject, and considering their frequent travels to lesser-known European regions, including Hungary, are uniquely positioned to report on what the country has to offer today.

 Always difficult, if not impossible, to describe the wines of an entire country with one word.
 To say all Hungarian wines are fabulous would be an exaggeration.
 But, now that the new generation are taking over from the old guard, who had established their vineyards after Communism, Hungarian winemaking is taking on an energy and excitement which is moving the country forward.
 It is good to see this buzz attracting new, young wine writers such as Charine Tan and Matthew Horkey of Exotic Wine Travel.